yashsmehta/aoe-scientist/README.md

-# AOE Scientist
+# AoE Scientist: Agents-of-Experts for Novel Scientific Idea Generation 🧪

-AI research idea generator and reviewer based on the AI Scientist paper.
+An AI-powered research idea generator and reviewer that emulates the thought processes of distinguished researchers.
+Inspired by the [AI Scientist work](https://sakana.ai/ai-scientist/), this system goes further by creating AI agents that embody the unique perspectives and methodologies of leading minds in their respective fields.
+The system employs multiple approaches to idea generation: direct researcher emulation, evolutionary optimization of agent populations for multi-objective idea quality, and dynamic collaboration networks that form research teams based on complementary strengths.

-## Installation
+## Installation 🛠️

 1. Install UV (if not already installed):
 ```bash